tarantool/doc/doc/1.9/book/connectors/__php.rst

 The program will open a socket connection with the Tarantool instance at ``localhost:3301``, then send an :ref:`INSERT<box_space-insert>` request, then — if all is well — print "Insert succeeded".
-If the tuple already exists, the program will print “Duplicate key exists in unique index 'primary' in space 'examples'”.
+If the tuple already exists, the program will print "Duplicate key exists in unique index 'primary' in space 'examples'".

 .. code-block:: php